 Vegan Gravy | Just Like the Original

-What should never be missing with dumplings and hearty Sunday dishes?
-That’s right—a rich, flavorful gravy!
-With our recipe, you can easily make vegan gravy at home.
-It tastes just like the original but is completely meat-free—a roast sauce without a roast, so to speak.
+What should never be missing with dumplings & hearty Sunday dishes?
+Right, a rich gravy!
+With our recipe, you can easily make a vegan gravy yourself.
+It tastes like the original but is completely meat-free – a gravy without roast, so to speak.

-And we’re sure: you won’t even notice the difference.
+And we are sure: You won’t even notice the difference.

 Ergibt 2 Portionen